pryv/dev-site/source/faq-api.md

 ## User creation

-### Can we restrict access to user creation?

-The user creation API call uses a token, by not making this token public, it is possible to make account creation available to select users.

 ### Is there an API call for user creation?

 The API call for user creation is defined in [API system reference](/reference-system/#account-creation), please contact us for more information.

+### Can we restrict access to user creation?

+The user creation API call uses a token and by not making this token public, it is possible to make account creation available to select users.

 ### What if I don't want to provide an email registration phase?